Wide-angle Image Rectification: A Survey: Distortion Models

 \begin{footnotesize}

 \end{footnotesize}

-\textbf{Captured rays-based models}: This kind of distortion model is based on the captured rays, where the relationship $T_2$ between the radial distance on the distorted image $r_d$ and the incident angle $\theta$ is used:
+\textbf{Capturing rays-based models}: This kind of distortion model is based on the capturing rays, where the relationship $T_2$ between the radial distance on the distorted image $r_d$ and the incident angle $\theta$ is used:

 For a pinhole camera, the incident angle $\theta$ is mapped to distorted radial distance $r_d$ according to Eq.~\eqref{eq:ptheta}, which is called the rectilinear model or perspective model and is not valid anymore for wide FOV cameras.
-To address this issue, different captured rays-based distortion models are proposed for wide FOV cameras, e.g., 1) the equidistant (a.k.a equiangular) model proposed in \citep{kingslake_HistoryPhotographicLens_1989}, which is suitable for cameras with limited distortions; 2) the stereographic model proposed in \citep{stevenson_NonparametricCorrectionDistortion_1996}, which preserves circularity and projects 3D local symmetries onto 2D local symmetries; 3) the orthogonal (a.k.a sine law) model in \citep{ray_AppliedPhotographicOptics_2002} 4) the equi-solid angle model proposed in \citep{miyamoto_FishEyeLens_1964}; 5) the polynomial model proposed in \citep{kannala_GenericCameraCalibration_2004}.
+To address this issue, different capturing rays-based distortion models are proposed for wide FOV cameras, e.g., 1) the equidistant (a.k.a equiangular) model proposed in \citep{kingslake_HistoryPhotographicLens_1989}, which is suitable for cameras with limited distortions; 2) the stereographic model proposed in \citep{stevenson_NonparametricCorrectionDistortion_1996}, which preserves circularity and projects 3D local symmetries onto 2D local symmetries; 3) the orthogonal (a.k.a sine law) model in \citep{ray_AppliedPhotographicOptics_2002} 4) the equi-solid angle model proposed in \citep{miyamoto_FishEyeLens_1964}; 5) the polynomial model proposed in \citep{kannala_GenericCameraCalibration_2004}.
 These models and their mapping functions are summarized in Table \ref{tab:fisheye-theta}.
-It can be found that equidistant model is a specific case of polynomial model with $k_1=1$ and $k_{2,...,n}=0$.
-Perspective model and stereographic model both use the tangent function, while the equi-solid angle \citep{miyamoto_FishEyeLens_1964} model and the orthographic model use sine function.
-Furthermore, both the tangent function and sine function can be represented by a a series of odd-order terms of $\theta$ using Taylor expansion, which has the same form as the polynomial model.
+It can be found that the equidistant model is a specific case of the polynomial model with $k_1=1$ and $k_{2,...,n}=0$.
+The perspective model and stereographic model both use the tangent function, while the equi-solid angle \citep{miyamoto_FishEyeLens_1964} model and the orthographic model use sine function.
+Furthermore, both the tangent function and sine function can be represented by a series of odd-order terms of $\theta$ using Taylor expansion, which has the same form as the polynomial model.
 Therefore, the polynomial model can be seen as a generalization of other models.
 The polynomial model can achieve high accuracy with adequate parameters, but the computation would be expensive.
 In real-life applications, it is often used with a fixed number of parameters, e.g., typically with five or even fewer parameters, as a trade-off between accuracy and complexity.
 A detailed discussion about the accuracy of different models can be found in \citep{hughes_AccuracyFisheyeLens_2010}.